Filing a Complaint

 Complaints are processed in the following manner: The complaint is assigned to a member of our Consumer Assistance Staff who determines if the complaint is within our jurisdiction.
 We will attempt to resolve your complaint in the most expedient manner, either over the telephone or through written correspondence, with the business entity in question.
 If, at any time, we need more information, we will contact you.
 If you need to provide us with additional information, please do so in writing.
 If we are unable to address the complaint by telephone or mail, it may be assigned to a field examiner for investigation and resolution.
 In any event, we will notify you.
 We will keep your complaint on file so that we can monitor business practices in the marketplace.

-Tips for filling out the complaint form
+Tips for filling out a complaint online.

 These tips can help you give us all the information we need to investigate your complaint.